desirrepetters/pettersvandresen/content/en/talk/2021-02-for-UEL/index.md

   #country: United States

 summary: How to understand phytopathogenicity through genomics and evolution?
-abstract: "This was a talk given at the course of "Diseases of Cultivated Plants", offered by the Agronomy course at UEL.
+abstract: "This was a talk given at the course of Diseases of Cultivated Plants, offered by the Agronomy course at UEL.
 The course is coordinated by Prof. Rafaele Regina Moreira.